-In 1919, Barghouthi became active in the national movement opposing British rule when he was elected a member of the administrative committee of the Muslim-Christian Society in Jerusalem, representing the villages of the Jerusalem district.
+In 1919, Barghouthi became active in the national movement opposing British rule when he was elected a member of the administrative committee of the Muslim-Christian Association in Jerusalem, representing the villages of the Jerusalem district.
 The British exiled him to Acre where he was held under house arrest for having taken part in a demonstration in April 1920 in Jerusalem.

 Barghouthi contributed to the editing of the newspaper Mir’at al-Sharq, founded by Bulos Shehadeh, and he joined the Palestine Oriental Society where he lectured in English on Palestinian folklore and traditions and contributed articles to the Society’s journal.

 Barghouthi was an opponent of the leadership of Haj Amin al-Husseini and took part in the 8 November 1923 conference in Jerusalem at which the Arab National Party was founded.
 However, the policies of this opposition party were based on the same general principles as the national movement led by Haj Amin, and this led to the collapse of the party soon after it was established.